 Step 3.4: LMF performs the verification based on measurements reported by PRU(s) and target UE.

-NOTE: PRU discovery can reuse the solutions of KI#7
+NOTE: PRU discovery can reuse the solutions of KI#7 and is out of this solution scope

+Editor’s Note: sequence of steps with detail explanation of each step are FFS.

 6.X.4 Impacts on services, entities, and interfaces